 What is CalFresh?

 CalFresh, known federally as the Supplemental Nutrition Assistance Program or SNAP, is a federally funded program providing eligible families in need with funds to purchase food, seeds and food producing plants.
-These funds are deposited onto an Electronic Benefits Transfer (EBT) card which can be used at grocery stores and the Farmer’s Market.
+These funds are deposited onto an Electronic Benefits Transfer (EBT) card which can be used at grocery stores and the Farmer’s Market where EBT is accepted.

-Starting Fall 2017, Taft College will be participating in a state-wide outreach program to encourage and aid eligible students to complete the CalFresh application and verification process.
-Taft College CalFresh Outreach (TCCFO) will then follow-up with students to assist them with the semi-annual and annual reporting to continue eligibility for CalFresh benefits.
+Taft College participates in a state-wide outreach program to encourage and aid eligible students with the application and verification process.
+Taft College CalFresh Outreach (TCCFO) will then follow-up and assist students with the semi-annual and annual reporting to continue eligibility for CalFresh benefits.
 Taft College CalFresh Outreach pre-screens students for eligibility criteria only and does not determine eligibility or award EBT benefits.